ZekeSnider/Time-Server/README.md

 The included makefile should be used to build and the run the project. "make build", can be used to build, then "./bin/TimeServer" can be used to run the server.
 Alternatively "make run" can be used to directly run the server from the makefile.

 ## Design Notes
 The seelog library has been used to replace the old logging system.
 The log output file is stored at "/etc/timeserver.log".
+Errors are logged using seelog error logging.
+Regular requests or other traces are logged using debug logging.
+General info are logged using info log.

 The following template files are required for proper functionality of the server: